How to Apply | FAQs | Grant-writing Advice | Apply

 - For the DCTV Grant, DCTV has a wide array of ways to help the independent filmmaker.
 Visit www.dctvny.org and see if you can make use of their classes and workshops.

-- Rooftop Films Elkind Lighting & Camera Grant will provide lighting equipment for a small-crew, fiction or hybrid or documentary short or documentary feature.
+- Rooftop Films elkind Lighting & Camera Grant will provide lighting equipment for a small-crew, fiction or hybrid or documentary short or documentary feature.
 Equipment is available from the upstate location only and is ideal for small crew productions.
 It is not suited to most fiction productions.
 The package will be based on a list of possible kits: BBS Flyer Kit, Litegear Ribbon Light Kit, Westcott Flex 4 Light Kit, Litemat 2L S2 Kit, Joker 800 Kit, Joker 400 Kit, Joker 200 Kit, Arri 4 Light Kit, or the Set Kit/Grip/Miscellaneous Kit.

-What’s the best way to answer the question, “Tell us about the film you are making – what is the plot, what will we see on screen?
+What’s the best way to answer the question, “Tell us about the film you are making – what is the plot, what will we see on screen?”

 We do not want teasers, cliffhangers, mysteries, open-ended questions, etc. We want to know what happens.
 The sort of synopsis which takes us right up to the point where the story makes its decisive turns is great for press releases but not right when you’re seeking funding.
-Although Rooftop’s role in getting this film made may be relatively small, in many ways we are like producers and we want to know exactly what we’re getting.
-So tell us point by point what happens in your whole story.

 What’s the best way to answer the question, “Tell us about the film you are making — what is your artistic vision, what is the significance of the film?”